maximum80/rikkyo/givery-camp/slide.md

 - Good point of current team, person?
 - What we need to grow more?

-- What is "Empowering Engineer" to society?
-- What is the core value of our service?

 ### 2-2. share it each other